shrchrds/Website-Text-Summarization/README.md

     - Add your Groq API key:
     ```GROQ_API_KEY=your_groq_api_key_here```

-5. Usage
+# Usage
-    i.
-Run the Streamlit app:
+1. Run the Streamlit app:
         ```streamlit run app.py```
-    ii.
-Enter a URL:
+2. Enter a URL:
-        Input the URL of the webpage you want to summarize in the text input field. iii.
-Summarize:
+    Input the URL of the webpage you want to summarize in the text input field.
+3. Summarize:
     Click the "Summarize the Content from Website" button to generate a summary.